 You should be able to pip install pydna from the Windows terminal as biopython now can be installed with pip as well.

 C:\> pip install pydna

 By default python and pip are not on the PATH.
 You can re-install Python and select this option, or give the full path for pip.
 Try something like this, depending on where your copy of Python is installed:

 C:\Python37\Scripts\pip install pydna

 If you install from source, you need to install all dependencies separately (listed above).
 Download one of the source installers from the pypi site or from Github and extract the file.
 Open the pydna source code directory (containing the setup.py file) in terminal and type:

 Pydna is developed on Github :octocat:.

 Minimal installation requirements

-Pydna is currently developed on and for Python 3.5 or 3.6.
+Pydna is currently developed on and for Python 3.6, 3.7 and 3.8.
 Pydna versions before 1.0.0 were compatible with python 2.7 only.
 The list below is the minimal requirements for installing pydna.
 Biopython has c-extensions, but the other modules are pure python.

-If the modules listed below are installed, gel simulation functionality is available.
+If the modules listed below are installed, gel simulation functionality will be available.